pathable/pathable-vendor/README.md

 ## Dependencies management
 Be sure to have installed `yarn` in your env.

-Installing a new dependency via `yarn` or `npm` will automatically run a script for exporting the current state of modules on the package.
+Installing/Uninstalling a new dependency via `yarn` or `npm` will automatically run a script for exporting the current state of modules on the package.

 ### Add a new dependency
 With `yarn`,